ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 ### Simplifying rules {#analysis-2:simplifying-rules}

-Using the definition the simplifying rules from @sec:analysis-1:simplification-rules are quite straightforward to prove.
+Using the definition it is quite straightforward to prove the simplifying rules from @sec:analysis-1:simplification-rules.
 We can also prove that as a mathematical relation, $f\in O(g)$ is *transitive*.

      Rule              Simplification
 ---  ----------------  -------------------------------------------------------------------